Museums in Bartlesville and Ponca City have preserved Oklahoma exploration and production history. One still does.

 Further, Phillips Petroleum chemists initially researching gasoline additives developed Marlex, a revolutionary polypropylene plastic (learn more in Wham-O and Petroleum Product Hoopla).

-Phillips Petroleum also left its mark on the aviation industry by designing the refueling trucks and developing a new, lighter, more efficient Phillips aviation fuel.
-The company’s Nu-Aviation Gasoline powered the first sponsored “race for cash” flight between the United States and Hawaii (learn more in Flight of the Woolaroc).
+Phillips Petroleum also left its mark on the aviation industry by designing the refueling trucks and developing Nu-Aviation Gasoline, which powered the first sponsored “Race for cash” flight between the United States and Hawaii (see Flight of the Woolaroc).

 __________________________